peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Adds a new key and its value to this CBOR map, or adds the value if the key doesn't exist.

 NOTE: This method can't be used to add a tag to an existing CBOR object.
-To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag
-        ` method and pass the CBOR object and the desired tag number to that ethod.
+To create a CBOR object with a given tag, call the `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.

 <b>Parameters:</b>